IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 ```

 Congratulation, now your Flightassist application should be running on `http://<your_node_ip>:30080`.
 Also, you can learn about [How to Use Flightassist](#how-to-use-flightassist) and start testing your application.

+## Takeaway points
+In this example, the flightassist app is a perfect use case to use openwhisk:
+a.
+It is an event triggered app, the triggering point is when it is accessed
+b.
+It is a stateless app, there is no sessions to manage
+c.
+It doesn't require persistance
+d.
+It performs a simple function

+Many complicated apps are not so easy to be converted into servless functions.

 # How to Use Flightassist